natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/class56-assignment.md

 ## Core Tasks (Total 100 points for Week 5 & Week 6 each)

 You are required to complete the following two tasks.
-All work should be done in one single Python notebook (`.ipynb`) and submitted to your GitHub repository.
+All work should be done in one Python notebook (`.ipynb`) each and submitted to your GitHub repository.
+More details below in submission guidelines part.

 ### Task 1: Simple LLM Chat Application (Vanilla Chat) (35 points)